varunwell10/asmparser/README.md

 3. Project publishes set of ISAs used for the assembly file.

 License:
-Data, code and all other artifacts are free for use (until credit is given) without no liability what-so-ever.
+Data, code and all other artifacts are free for use (as long as credits are given) without no liability what-so-ever.
 Use it at your own risk.

-P.S. : Any Contributions back to repo are appreciated.
+P.S. : Any Contributions back to the project are appreciated.